-The global economy is projected to grow substantially in 2022.
+The global economy is projected to grow in 2023.
 Taiwan's exports - and thus, GDP growth - are also increasing rapidly.
-Taiwan's economic outlook is also dependent upon competition by peers such as South Korea, which has concluded free trade agreements with several countries over the years.
-Other world global economic factors such as the COVID-19 pandemic, slowed Chinese economic growth, the China - US trade war, and a global computer chip shortage have also impacted the economy.
+Taiwan's economic outlook is also dependent upon competition from peers such as South Korea, which has concluded free trade agreements with several countries over the years.
+Other world global economic factors such as the COVID-19 pandemic, slowed Chinese economic growth, the China-US trade war, investment in AI technologies, and global demand for computer chips have also impacted the economy.

-Despite difficulties, Taiwanese economic growth is expected to make gains in 2022.
-Because of strong quarantine measures, Taiwan was able to contain the spread of COVID-19 in 2021.
+Despite difficulties, Taiwanese economic growth is expected to make gains in 2023.
+Because of strong quarantine measures, Taiwan was able to contain the spread of COVID-19 in 2021 and opened its borders in 2022.
 COVID-19 had limited effect on the overall local economy.
-Due to the a gradual growth of the world economy and factors due to shortages of computer chips worldwide, and strong foreign demand for semiconductors and electronic products expected in 2022, projected real GDP is expected to grow by over 4% in 2022, and demand for Taiwanese exports is also expected to increase over the coming years.
+Due to the gradual growth of the world economy and factors due to shortages of computer chips worldwide, and strong foreign demand for semiconductors and electronic products expected in 2023, projected real GDP is expected to grow by over 2% in 2023, and demand for Taiwanese exports is also expected to increase over the coming years.